KamilaDyn/fullStackOpen-2023/README.md

 ## About the course

-The course us an introduction to modern web development in JavaScript.
+The course is about an introduction to modern web development in JavaScript.
 Main focus in a single page applications implemented with React and supporting them with RESTful and GraphQL web services implemented with Node.js.
 The course also has parts on TypeScript, React Native, and Continuous integration. <a href='https://fullstackopen.com/en/'>More info</a>

 ## PART0 Fundamentals of Web apps